-Master of Arts, Master of Science, and Joint Master of Arts and Master of Business Administration Degrees.
+Master of Arts, Master of Science, and dual Master of Arts and Master of Business Administration Degrees.
 Applicants are expected to have at least a 2.5 (on a 4-point scale) undergraduate grade-point average and at least a 3.0 in their major.
 In addition, applicants should have a combined score of at least 1050 (verbal plus quantitative only) on the Graduate Record Examination Aptitude Test or score at or above the 55th percentile in the Graduate Management Admission Test.
 Foreign students must achieve a score of at least 260 on the TOEFL.
 While graduate courses do not require extensive prerequisites, students need some background in economics, calculus, and statistics.
-Applicants for the M.B.A./M.A. dual degree must also meet the M.B.A. program admission criteria.
+Applicants for the MBA/MA dual degree must also meet the MBA program admission criteria.